 Let's run through a hypothetical scenario.
 Say your company is in a bit of a tough spot.
-Your product or service isn't moving with the oomph you'd like it to.
-Sales are sort of stagnant, and as far as you can tell, consumer interest in your brand is waning.
+Your product or service isn't selling as effectively as you'd like it to.
+Sales are stagnant, and as far as you can tell, consumer interest in your brand is waning.

 You realize your business needs a shot of life.
 So, what can you do?
 Well, you could try something drastic.
 You could look into rebranding.
 You could reevaluate your messaging.
 You could restructure your entire sales process.
 But those kinds of actions would probably be overkill.